glopez-dev/trinity/README.md

 # Trinity Project - Technical Documentation

+## Requirements

+For the development environment
+- `just` recipe runner for development scripts
+- `docker` and 'docker-compose' v2

+For the staging environment
+- `helm` for helm charts
+- `minikube` for local k8s development

 ## 🎯 Architecture & Technical Stack
 We decided to do an **Event Driven Architecture (EDA)** to manage events throughout the application.
 We believe it responds correctly to the project we are creating.